Agency guides

 • Social Media Tracker for full analysis and data-driven recommendations

-In the case of social media performance reports, it’s important to organize the data by channel, which is challenging without a dedicated data platform that can both integrate data for joint insights and provide separate performance for each channel.
+In the case of social media performance reports, it’s important to organize the data by channel, which is challenging without a dedicated data platform that can integrate data for joint insights and provide separate performance for each channel.

 By default, our social media report template has the following sections: